 There were also some tiny spots in the nook there that wouldn’t come off, but overall Bar Keeper’s Friend proved once more that it is a miracle product.
 In my opinion, anyway.

+No more worrying about getting rust stains on your clothes when you sit in this chair!
 It also did a heck of a job polishing up the chrome.

 More cleaning tips you’ll find helpful…